Skip to main content

 Image

-The Medical Center is a Level One Trauma Center but not a replant center so replants may be accepted on a case-by-case basis.
-There is a wide spectrum of fractures spanning the fingertips to the shoulder, though the majority are scheduled on an outpatient basis.
+The Medical Center is a Level One Trauma Center, and replants are be accepted on a case-by-case basis.
+There is a wide spectrum of fractures spanning the fingertips to the shoulder, though the majority are scheduled on an outpatient basis or added on for the following OR day.

-• Fellow 1 – Revascularization x 3, Spaghetti wrist injury x 2, Mangled pediatric hand x 1
+• Fellow 1 – Replant x 2 (thumb and long finger), revascularization x 2, mangled hand x 2

 Image